-- a The Council shall publish a quarterly Newsletter. - b This shall be prepared and edited by a Councillor as designated by the Council. - c The Newsletter will be available on the Locking Council website. - d Printed copies shall be delivered to every household and business located within the Parish. - e Printed copies shall also be available in local shops, the Parish Hall, and other premises where appropriate. - f The Newsletter shall invite contributions from: - g Parish Organisations. - h Police. - i District Councillors for Locking/Hutton/Bleadon. - j No matters shall be included which might be considered to be of a Party Political nature. - k No advertisements of a commercial nature shall be accepted for inclusion in the Council Newsletter for the foreseeable future.
+- a The Council shall publish a quarterly Newsletter. - b This shall be prepared and edited by a Councillor as designated by the Council. - c The Newsletter will be available on the Locking Council website. - d Printed copies shall be delivered to every household and business located within the Parish. - e Printed copies shall also be available in local shops, the Parish Hall, and other premises where appropriate. - f The Newsletter shall invite contributions from: - g Parish Organisations. - h Police. - i District Councillors for Locking/Hutton/Bleadon. - No matters shall be included which might be considered to be of a Party Political nature.